gethomepage/homepage/docs/widgets/services/truenas.md

 A detailed pool listing is disabled by default, but can be enabled with the `enablePools` option.

-TrueNAS Scale and Core APIs differ, the optional `nasType` parameter is needed if using the `enablePools` option.
+To use the `enablePools` option with TrueNAS Core, the `nasType` parameter is required.

 ```yaml
 widget: